WSG23/yosai_intel_dashboard_fresh/docs/performance_monitoring.md

 to track request latency, cache hit ratios and load-test throughput.
 Panels can be extended with custom PromQL queries to highlight regressions.

+## Service Level Objectives

+Latency and error-rate targets are recorded to Prometheus so dashboards can display both the live metrics and their objectives.
+The default goals are a 95th percentile request latency under **500 ms** and fewer than **1%** 5xx responses.
+These thresholds appear as constant lines in the provided dashboards, making it easy to spot SLO breaches during load testing or production monitoring.

 ## Alerting

 Prometheus rule files under `monitoring/prometheus/rules/` provide starter